Chinese jets intercept U.S. radiation-sniffing plane, U.S. says

 She said the WC-135 was carrying out a routine mission at the time and was operating in accordance with international law.

-China's Defence Ministry, in a short statement, said the U.S. account "did not accord with the facts".
+China's Defense Ministry, in a short statement, said the U.S. account "did not accord with the facts".

 It said that what it described as a U.S. surveillance aircraft was carrying out surveillance activities over the Yellow Sea, and Chinese aircraft went to investigate "in accordance with the law and the rules".